 These elements are doubtlessly part of the reason I never tire of watching Rocco perform, and why video of his work, despite my having witnessed his magic many times in person, continues to sweep me up with a sense of joyous engagement.

 Rocco Silano was born in 1962 in Paterson, New Jersey.
-He came to magic at the age of 19—rather late in life when compared to other contemporaries of the era—when a co-worker showed him a coin trick.
-That co-worker was an amateur magician, who was also a student of the legendary magician, Slydini.
-Two years later, Rocco would finally meet the master himself, and eventually convince Slydini to take him on as a student.
+He came to magic at the age of 19—rather late in life when compared to other contemporaries of the era—when a coworker showed him a coin trick.
+Subsequently, Rocco was mentored by the professional magician Bill Wisch, a student of the legendary magician, Slydini.
+Wisch would eventually introduce Rocco to Slydini, who would also study for a time with the master himself.
 Rocco became a passionate acolyte, learning Slydini’s legendary routines and principles of misdirection.
 While Slydini was an accomplished stage performer, his reputation, and the core of his work, was focused on close-up magic.
 But Rocco became interested in applying Slydini’s principles to his own brand of standup magic and, combined with a different approach to technical methodology, set out to develop his own path.

 In the Eighties, Rocco burst onto the magic scene winning a series of major contest awards.
 After a technical error disqualified him from the 1982 Desert Magic Seminar contest, Rocco came back with a vengeance in 1986.
 The Seminar contest was the most prestigious and competitive American competition at the time, and in ’86 they added a new prize, “The Complete Conjuror Challenge,” for finalists who competed in both close-up and stage magic.
 Rocco was the first to take this prize, along with winning the Siegfried & Roy Golden Lion award, and the Jimmy Grippo award for “Best Close-up Magician.”
 Rocco had arrived.